 Same thing with emotion.
 We process in emotional terms.
 If we want to show more passion, we need to be comfortable in the emotional realm.
-This isn't new.
-Aristotle had a magic triangle which is that persuasive triangle or rhetorical triangle which had logos, logic; ethos, credibility; and pathos which is emotion.
-So understanding that there is an emotional component to the communication that we have and understanding what we want that to be and how to express it is a good place to start.

-Lori Murphy: What else do leaders need to focus on?
+And this isn't new.
+Aristotle had the magic triangle, which is the persuasive triangle, rhetorical triangle, which had logos-logic, ethos- credibility, and pathos, which is emotion.
+And so understanding that there is an emotional component to the communication that we have, and understanding what we want that to be, and how to express it is a good place to start.
+Lori: What else do leaders need to focus on?

-Kristi Hedges: Another thing that leaders can focus on there is showing conviction.
-That's the other piece of this.
+Kristi: Well you know another thing that leaders can focus on is showing conviction.
+And that's the other piece of this.
 Conviction often just shows up in our bodies.
-There's no other way to put it.
+There's kind of no other way to put it.
 Part of it is body language.
-Part of it is sort of understanding how we come across and making sure we're in alignment with that.
-The example I'll give there is that, if there is an organization going through a change initiative and the leader is communicating that change, we want to see them talk about it.
-I want to see them.
-An email is not going to do it.
+Part of it is, sort of, understanding, how we want to come across and making sure that we are in alignment with that.
+So the example that I'll give there is that if there is an organization going through a change initiative, and the leader communicating that change, we want to see them talk about it.
+We want to see them!
+And so an email is not going to do it.
 We prefer to see them in front of us.

 What's the reason for that?
 It's because we're reading them.
-We're reading them to see how much they care, do they believe this, are they nervous, are they excited.
+We're reading them to see how much they care.
+Do they believe this?
+Are they nervous?
+Are they excited?
 We're picking that up.
 So that's the idea behind conviction.
-So part of a leader's job.
-Again knowing the emotion we're trying to put in the room and then trying to align ourselves as we speak with that emotion is critical because otherwise we get a lot of cognitive dissonance.
-So we might be saying, hey, this change is going to be a big deal.
-But if we're looking really squirmy up there and we're looking nervous, people aren't so sure that's the case.

-Lori Murphy: Sure.
-What you're really talking about are nonverbals and how important nonverbal signals are to communicating.
-Many of us though aren't great necessarily at either reading nonverbals or more likely knowing that we're putting those out there.
-So how can we get better at knowing what our nonverbals are and interpreting other's nonverbals?
-Can you speak more about that?
+And so part of a leader's job, again, knowing the emotion that we are trying to put in the room, nd, then trying to align ourselves as we speak with that emotion is critical because otherwise we get a lot of cognitive dissonance.
+So we might be saying, "Hey, this change isn't going to be a big deal."
+But, if we're looking really squirmy up there, and we're looking nervous, people aren't so sure that's the case.
+Lori: Sure.
+Well, what you're really talking about are nonverbals, and how important nonverbal signals are to communicating.
+So many of us aren't great necessarily at either reading nonverbals, or, more likely, knowing that we are putting those out there.
+So how can we get better at knowing what our nonverbals are and interpreting others nonverbals?
+Could you just speak more about that?